 Don’t forget that we need to sweat, so enough with the ‘this deodorant doesn’t work, I’m still sweating’ business.
 Ingredients that stop that natural bodily process need to go.
 Natural deodorant will not stop you from sweating, and that has to be ok.

 TIP 6 – Don’t feel guilty

 If you wear (or want to wear) natural deodorant, but you have an important event to attend, and it’s just not an option to simply change your outfit to something that hides sweaty patches on the pits of your clothing (I’m thinking weddings, presentations, etc), then don’t feel bad about using something else.
 Of course, I would hope that no one has to resort to the chemical stuff, but if it feels like the only option you have, just do it and own that decision (as a once-off, hopefully!).
-The stress we put ourselves under does more harm that the occasional ‘slip off the band wagon’.
+The stress we put ourselves under does more harm than the occasional ‘slip off the bandwagon’.

 TIP 7 – Wet wipe mid-day

 When starting out, you may feel a little unsure and even sceptical about your new deodorant’s performance, so a mid-day wet wipe over your pits may be your saviour.
 Wipe and reapply.

 TIP 8 – Bicarb can be irritating for some